 Here I am today with my I-phone taking photos of a gaggle of caterpillars going through metamorphosis on their favorite milkweed.
-I forgot that they called these distinct stages instar.
+I've forgotten what they call these distinct stages.
 Can you imagine that in a few short days these fuzzy critters will be Monarch butterflies?

 By the way, I don’t really think a group of caterpillars are called a gaggle.